bcgov/data-publication/pages/dps_bcgw_w.md

 It is common for programs that do not have internal resources for data modelling to have this work carried out by a vendor.
 In this case, you will provide input to the vendor so the data model can be created.

-### Dataset Logfile
+### Dataset Model

-The [Dataset Logfile](images/Dataset_Model_Current_TEMPLATE.xlsx) is where you provide specific details about your dataset in order to capture the following information:
+The [Dataset Model](images/Dataset_Model_Current_TEMPLATE.xlsx) is where you provide specific details about your dataset in order to capture the following information:

    + **Business Details:** Overarching Title, Description, Custodian, Business Area Contacts and IMB BA/BPM
    + **Data Details:** Dataset Title, Descriptions, Source, Feature Type and Count and who to create Metadata